Owning a pet can be expensive when you consider food, general care and overall health.

 How much does pet insurance cost?

-The cost of your pet insurance premium is based on a risk assessment of how likely you are to claim on pet insurance and the costs of those claims.
+A pet insurance policy comes with a premium that’s based on a risk assessment of how likely you are to claim on pet insurance and what it would cost.

-- Opt to pay a higher excess or lower benefit percentage (percentage of a vet bill that is reimbursed to you) in exchange for a lower premium.
-Make sure that you can afford to pay that excess if your pet needs veterinary treatment.
+- Paying a higher excess or lower benefit percentage, which is the percentage of a vet bill reimbursed to you, in exchange for a lower premium.
+Make sure that you can afford to pay the excess on eligible vet bills if your pet needs veterinary treatment.

 - Consider any upfront or introductory discounts or offers that may not continue in the following years.